Moving a Subversion Repository

 # svnadmin load /path/to/new/repository < repository_r456789.svn_dump

-SVN dumps should also be part of your repository backup strategy, and conveniently they work across different versions of subversion.
+SVN dumps should also be part of your repository backup strategy.
+Keep them on a separate server so they’re ready for restoration should your Subversion server take a dive, and they work nicely across different versions of subversion.